 The box contains the charger itself and a USB-C to USB-C charging cable.

-USB C Charger for MacBook Pro Air, RAVPower 90W 2-Port Wall Charger PD 3.0 GaN Type C Fast Charging Adapter Compatible with iPad Pro, iPhone 11 Pro Max XR XS X SE2, Galaxy S9 S8
+USB C Charger for MacBook Pro Air, RAVPower 90W 2-Port Wall Charger PD 3.0 GaN Type C Fast Charging Adapter Compatible with iPad Pro, iPhone 12 Mini Pro Max, Galaxy S9 S8, Nintendo Switch and More

 The RAVPower packs enough power into its housing to breathe life back into a MacBook Pro, thanks to its generous 90W output.
 Two USB-C ports allow simultaneous charging of two devices.